28 October, 2024

 Editor at Acquisition.mobi

 User interface buttons often hide key elements?
-Learn a simple guide on Safe Zones in mobile ads.
+Get our simple guide on Safe Zones in mobile ads.

-Many people face a common issue when making ad creatives: user interface buttons often hide key elements.
-We’ve created a simple guide on Safe Zones in mobile ads to help you avoid constant editing and ensure your ad elements stay intact.
-For the latest ad specs you need to meet in 2025, check out our detailed guide here.
+Digital marketers, social media managers, and designers face a common issue when making ad creatives: user interface buttons often hide key elements.
+To overcome this challenge, we’ve created a simple guide on Safe Zones in mobile ads to help you avoid constant editing and ensure your ad elements stay intact.
+If you are looking for the latest ad specs for 2025, check out our detailed guide here.
+But first, let’s start with the basics.

 The concept and importance of Safe Zones for ads

-Safe Zone is a field on the screen where icons, comments, likes, hashtags, account names, and CTAs don’t overlap important elements.
-Typically, this zone is located in the centre of the framework, staying inside its boundaries.
+Safe Zone is an area on a screen where icons, comments, likes, hashtags, account names, and CTAs don’t overlap important content elements.
+Typically, this zone is located in the centre of the frame, staying whitin its boundaries.

 1. Placing logos, CTA buttons, and the main text in the Safe Zone guarantees a better appearance and saves essential elements from being cut off.
 This makes the ad more user-friendly and easier to engage with.